Investigating Generalization Behaviours of Generative Flow Networks: Introduction

-We center our investigation around three primary hypotheses for generalization in GFlowNets: \begin{enumerate}[itemsep=2pt,parsep=2pt,partopsep=2pt,topsep=2pt] \item GFlowNets generalize well when their \textbf{self induced training \emph{distributions} are nice}, i.e. sampling on-policy from $P_F(s' | s; \theta)$, or proportionally to $R(s)$, is ideal. \item GFlowNets generalize well because the \textbf{objects they are learning have \emph{structure}}; $P_F(s'|s)$ and $F(s)$ are not ``arbitrary'' functions. \item The difficulty for GFlowNets to generalize is modulated more by the \textbf{\emph{complexity} of the reward} (as perceived by a DNN) than the properties of the distribution induced by the reward. \end{enumerate}
+While the works of~\citet{nica2022evaluating} and~\citet{shen2023towards} probe at the question of generalization within GFlowNets, they only do so superficially.
+Questions regarding the \emph{mechanisms} of generalization in GFlowNets have yet to be systematically investigated and wholly understood.
+Thus, unravelling some intuitive notions on \emph{why} and \emph{how} GFlowNets generalize motivates this work.
+We center our investigation around three primary hypotheses for generalization in GFlowNets: \begin{enumerate}[itemsep=2pt,parsep=2pt,partopsep=2pt,topsep=2pt] \item GFlowNets generalize well only \textbf{under a narrow set of distributions}, which includes, but is not limited to, sampling from $P_F(s' | s; \theta)$. \item GFlowNets generalize well because the \textbf{objects they are learning have \emph{structure}}; $P_F(s'|s)$ and $F(s)$ are not ``arbitrary'' functions. \item The difficulty for GFlowNets to generalize is modulated more by the complexity of the reward (\textbf{functionally, the generalization error of a supervised DNN}) than the properties of the distribution induced by the reward; \textbf{e.g. skewness, temperature}. \end{enumerate}

-To investigate these hypotheses, we devise an empirical investigation to \emph{disentangle} some of the \emph{mechanisms} that lead to generalization when training GFlowNets.
-We structure our study on the basis of making simplifying assumptions such that we reduce the complexities/moving parts of training GFlowNets.
-These ``moving parts'' may otherwise act as confounding variables when investigating mechanisms.
-This approach helps us isolate specific factors of variation which may play a role in \emph{why} GFlowNets generalize.